-Social Vision has been built by a dedicated group who want to see real change in the world and are unified in our resolve to find real solutions.
+Social Vision is led by a dedicated team, who want to see real change in the world and are unified in our resolve to find tangible solutions

 BSc (Econ), LSE